 - Network Monitoring Tool Deployment

-Monitoring, SIEM, and endpoint security services can be provided by security experts such as CTRL Group.
+Monitoring, SIEM, and endpoint security services can be provided by cyber security experts such as CTRL Group.
 This consists of deploying monitoring that utilises a mixture of CTRL security analysts and machine learning software.
 We will work with you to get your devices, including BYOD devices, to have endpoint security installed and patched.
 Consider deploying control systems over devices including BYOD such as Microsoft Intune.

 In addition to this, conducting yearly penetration tests on your internal environment and external facing systems gives you a strong understanding of your network and systems risk exposure.
-Addressing the risks identified by penetration tests will add another layer of protection that will substantially increase your security posture and lower the chances of critical breaches occurring.
+Addressing the risks identified by penetration tests will add another layer of cyber protection that will substantially increase your security posture and lower the chances of critical breaches occurring.

 In times of uncertainty and rapid changes it is obvious that risk exposures for organisations have increased as well.
-Approach cybersecurity holistically, consistently, and intelligently by collaborating with security experts like CTRL Group.
+Approach cybersecurity holistically, consistently, and intelligently by collaborating with cyber security experts like CTRL Group.
 Our aim is to help you address cyber risks that you’re exposed to methodically and efficiently.